glmck13/AskPi/README.md

 cd /var/www/html/Askpi
 chmod +x *.cgi
 ```
+## Google & Amazon cloud services
+As mentioned above, the askpi.sh client uses [Google's cloud for speech-to-text services](https://cloud.google.com), and [Amazon's cloud for text-to-speech](https://console.aws.amazon.com).
+In order to make use of the client, you'll first need to establish an account with these cloud providers, then obtain credentials to populate in credentials.conf.

+I use the "curl" command to invoke the APIs for these services directly, so there's no need to install/configure any additional SDKs on your Pi.
+The google-stt.sh and aws-polly.sh scripts are written as classic UNIX filters:
+* google-stt.sh reads a wav-formatted file fron stdin (mono, 16k sampling rate), and outputs a plain text translation to stdout
+* aws-polly.sh reads plain text fronm stdin, and outputs an mp3-formatted audio stream to stdout

 ## Use Case: Connecting with a microphone & speaker

 ## Use Case: Connecting with a smart phone